kubernetes-sigs/apiserver-builder-alpha/docs/getting_started.md

 ## Run a test

-A placehold test was created for your resource.
+A placeholder test was created for your resource.
 The test will start your apiserver in memory, and allow you to create, read, and write your resource types.